djandyr/docuware-autostore/README.md

         * [options] {Object}: See available [options](https://github.com/micromatch/micromatch#options)
    ---

-   Example 1: Use intellix suggestions fields subject and company where condfidence is green, or yellow
+   Example 1: Use only intellix suggestions fields subject and company where intellix confidence is green, or yellow

     ```
         "suggestions": [